 On March 20, 2015, the Partnership and Operating filed a case in the Supreme Court of the State of New York entitled Justice Investors and Justice Operating Company, LLC v.
 Hilton Franchise LLC (the "Action").
-On June 26, 2015, Operating and Hilton entered into a Settlement Agreement and Release (the "Agreement") to settle and release all claims arising out of or in connection with the Action.
-Under the terms of the Agreement, Hilton and Operating agreed to amend the existing License Agreement (described above) between the Partnership and Hilton by extending it for 15 years, and for Hilton to pay to Operating key money.
+On June 26, 2015, the Partnership and Hilton Franchise Holding LLC, a Delaware limited liability company, successor-by-merger to Hilton Franchise LLC, a Delaware limited liability company ("Hilton") entered into a Settlement Agreement and Release (the "Agreement") to settle and release all claims arising out of or in connection with the Action.
+Under the terms of the Agreement, Hilton and Justice agreed to amend the existing License Agreement (described above) between the Partnership and Hilton by extending it for 15 years, and for Hilton to pay to Justice key money.
 Operating executed a self-exhausting, interest-free promissory note in favor of HLT Existing Franchise Holding LLC in the amount of the key money, which provides that the key money is to be amortized, on a straight-line basis, over the 15 year term of the amended, extended Franchise Agreement.
-Upon the Effective Date of the Agreement, Justice dismissed the Action.
+Upon the